Dealing with inequality constraints in large-scale semidefinite relaxations for graph coloring and maximum clique problems: Bounding the clique number and the chromatic number of a graph

 The values $\vartheta_+(G)$ and $\bar \vartheta_+(G)$ are related to $\omega(\bar G),\, \alpha(G)$ and $\chi(\bar G)$ as follows

-In the literature, equivalent formulations for both $\vartheta_+(G)$ and $\bar\vartheta_+(G)$ have been proposed~\cite{LaRe:05} and for our computational experience, we consider the following formulation for $\bar\vartheta_+(G)$:
+In the literature, equivalent formulations for both $\vartheta_+(G)$ and $\bar\vartheta_+(G)$ have been proposed~\cite{LaRe:05} and for our computational experiments, we consider the following formulation for $\bar\vartheta_+(G)$:

-Note that in both the formulations of $\vartheta_+(G)$ and $\bar\vartheta_+(G)$ the entries of the matrix $X$ are bounded from below.
-In the context of ADMMs defined over the dual problem, bounds on the matrix variable can be handled by introducing a further step, where a projection onto the nonnegative orthant is performed (see e.g.~\cite{Wen2010, cerulli2020improving, wiegele2021sdp}).
-Although these 3-blocks ADMMs may not theoretically converge~\cite{chen2016direct}, they perform well in practice.
+where $t$ is an additional auxiliary variable.
+Problem~\eqref{eq:theta_gc} can be reformulated as~\eqref{psdp} by including $t$ in the matrix variable as an additional element on the diagonal.
+Note that, in both the formulations of $\vartheta_+(G)$ and $\bar\vartheta_+(G)$, the entries of the matrix $X$ are bounded from below.
+In the context of ADMMs defined over the dual problem, bounds on the matrix variable can be handled by introducing a further step, where a projection onto the nonnegative orthant is performed (see e.g.~\cite{Wen2010, cerulli2020improving, wiegele2022sdp}).
+Although these 3-block ADMMs may not theoretically converge~\cite{chen2016direct}, they perform well in practice.